-A History of The Negro League
+A History of Negro League BASEBALL

-League baseball enjoyed periods of success in the early1920s and again after the Great Depression.
+periods of success in the early1920s and again after the Great Depression.
 However, Jackie Robinson’s integration of baseball in 1947 prompted a slow but irreversible influx of talent to the majors, and the remaining Negro League teams generally folded by the 1960s.

 Formation of Baseball’s Color Line